KellerJordan/modded-nanogpt/records/102924_Optimizers/README.md

 I believe it was Shazeer who said something like "negative results in machine learning are not worth much, because your inability to make something work doesn't prove that it can't work"

-With that disclaimer, here are the optimizers that I tried to make work, but was unable to get a significant boost over Adam with:
+Given that disclaimer, here are some optimizers that I tried to make work, but was unable to get a significant boost over Adam with:
 * Sophia
 * Lion
 * AdamWScheduleFree